adamseelye/radalyze/README.md

 The program will not run out of the box - \
 A MySQL DB must be defined by the user (the code points to a local-only IP address) \
 Add the parameters in the file "connector.py" beginning on line 8.

+The database table structure is defined in the file "proj_0.png".
+There are 3 tables; one containing User information, one containing logs, and one containing the encrypted user passwords.
 ****

 Thanks for checking it out!